CaptainGeek/ramblings/README.md

-# ramblings
+# Ramblings
-This is my 1st GitHub repository
+This is my 1st GitHub repository.